WorldMusic

 An anomaly on the Gulf coast

 Most accounts of Jazz start with a city and a date: New Orleans, around 1900.
 They rarely linger on the obvious follow-up.
 Why there?
-The American South was not short of Black musicians or brass bands, and yet the new music crystallised in this one port, not in any of the larger Southern cities upriver.
+The American South was not short of Black musicians or brass bands, and yet the new music crystallized in this one port, not in any of the larger Southern cities upriver.

 Nineteenth-century New Orleans was an anomaly.
 Founded by the French, ceded to Spain, sold by Napoleon to the USA in 1803, it inherited Catholic and Latin habits that the rest of the Protestant South did not share.
-The most consequential of those habits was a tolerated middle class of mixed-race Creoles of color, many of them free, many of them educated, many of them musically literate in the European sense.
+The most consequential of those habits was a tolerated middle class of mixed-race Creoles, many of them free, many of them educated, many of them musically literate in the European sense.

 Congo Square, the brass band, and the funeral march